Coagulation Disorders In Pregnancy

 b) Haemophilia A and B

 a) Pregnancy-induced hypertension

 d) Disseminated intravascular coagulation (DIC)

 In summary, A high-risk pregnancy is one that threatens the health or life of the mother or her fetus.
 It often requires specialized care from specially trained providers.
 High risk of pregnancy complications can cause death.
 Getting early and regular prenatal care can help decrease the risk for problems by enabling health care providers to diagnose, treat, or manage conditions before they become serious.
-Pregnancy is associated with major changes in haemostasis including increases in the majority of clotting factors, decreases in the quality of natural anticoagulants and a reduction in fibrinolytic activity.
+Pregnancy is associated with major changes in hemostasis including increases in the majority of clotting factors, decreases in the quality of natural anticoagulants and a reduction in fibrinolytic activity.
 These changes are greatest at the time of delivery.
 Platelet counts may be lower in pregnancy most commonly due to gestational thrombocytopaenia or ITP.
-Haemostasis is normal in gestational thrombocytopaenia and often in ITP despite low platelet numbers.
+Hemostasis is normal in gestational thrombocytopaenia and often in ITP despite low platelet numbers.
 In 2015, Pregnancy complication statistics showed that 303 000 women will die from complications related to pregnancy or childbirth.
 Also, for every woman who dies in childbirth, dozens more suffer injury, infection, disease or some kind of unhealthy condition.

 Looking for a health expert around you?
 Medikoe is an online platform that allows you to search and connect with the most qualified and experienced doctors near you.
 Have a query related to health?
 Get it answered for free within 24 hours only at Medikoe.